Proven-Paradox/shaper-system/Handbook.md

 * After the first level, you will have more resources to spend.
 In that case it is wise to choose at least one Ability that requires a Minor Action to use.
 Doing so allows you to increase your effectiveness by letting you more consistently use both of your Actions.
 (More on Actions in chapter 10)

 ## Step 4: Skills
-Finally, you will distribute skill points.
+Next, you will distribute skill points.
 There’s more information on skills in Chapter 6, but the general idea is that skills are things that your character is generally good at aside from combat.
 Each skill has two Attributes added to their modifier, and you can use skill points to increase that modifier.
 Each skill can have skill points equal to your level + 3 allocated.
 (So if you’re making a first level character, you can spend at most 4 points per skill.)
 Skills will most often be utilized outside of combat (though certain enemies or Abilities may bring some to play during combat).
 You start with 15 skill points at character creation.

 Here are some things to consider when distributing skill points:
 * Skills are the portion of character creation most closely tied to roleplaying.
 Other aspects of the system have been intentionally divorced from having an impact on roleplay, but you should choose skills that make sense for your character to have.
 * If you’re satisfied with your character’s representation but still have skill points remaining, consider coordinating with the other players.
 A given party would typically benefit from having all of their bases covered.
 * If you’ve done the above and still have skill points, then consider increasing Athletics, Acrobatics, Awareness, Composure, Empathy, or Endure.
 These skills are either universally useful, reactive in nature, or may benefit the party to have multiple members able to use them well.

+## Step 5: Talent
+Finally, you choose one talent.
+Talents are described in full in Chapter 8; these are major changes that help define what your character is good at.
+You gain one Talent at level one.
 ***
 # Chapter 3: Improving your character
 Rather than progressing in a class or explicitly gaining levels, heroes become stronger by spending experience points (XP) on improving their status.
 This will allow you to choose between a highly specialized character with a small number of very effective abilities, or a character that has many different tools, making them more likely to have exactly what is needed for a given situation.
 ## Gaining XP